-Michael Lewis is a research scientist in the Psychiatric Disease Program at the Broad Institute.
+Michael Lewis is a research scientist in the Stanley Center for Psychiatric Research at the Broad Institute.
 He focuses on the development of animal models of psychiatric disease, as well as the molecular effects of psychiatric medication.
-He hopes to bring this knowledge to bear on the next generation of anti-psychotic and mood-stabilizing drugs.
+He hopes to bring this knowledge to bear on the next generation of mood-stabilizing and anti-psychotic drugs.

-In 2011, Lewis and his fellow researchers in the Broad’s Stanley Center for Psychiatric Research published a paper describing an important signaling pathway modulated by lithium — a mood-stabilizing medication used primarily in the treatment of bipolar disorder.
+In 2011, Lewis and his fellow researchers at the Stanley Center published a paper describing an important signaling pathway modulated by lithium — a medication used primarily in the treatment of bipolar disorder.
 The researchers may be able to exploit the signaling pathway to identify a new class of mood-stabilizing drugs.

 In 2013, Lewis and colleagues published a paper describing the potential for mood-stabilizing effects of selective histone deacetylase (HDAC) inhibitors in two animal models of psychiatric disease and published a review detailing the potential for HDAC inhibitors to treat schizophrenia and other psychiatric disorders.